Mutual Coupling in Continuous Aperture Arrays: Physical Modeling and Beamforming Design: System Model

 \subsection{Mutual Coupling}

-Mutual coupling arises because the power required to drive a current must work against an electric field generated not only by its own current distribution but also by fields induced from other current distributions.
+Mutual coupling arises because different current distributions interact through the EM fields they generate, thereby affecting the required driving power and the resulting radiation behavior.
 To characterize mutual coupling in CAPAs, let us consider a transmit surface $\mathcal{S}$, which contains a time-harmonic source current to radiate EM waves into free space.
 In particular, we consider a rectangular planar transmit surface, which is specified by